sigami/wp-embed-facebook/wp-embed-facebook/readme.txt

 1. Copy the contents of “wp-embed-facebook/templates/default/” to “your-theme/plugins/wp-embed-facebook/default”
 1. Change the template files to what you want.
 Inside each file you can access the `$fb_data` array that contains the information retrieved from facebook.

+= I moved from another Facebook comments/like plugin and my comments don't show =

+Go to advanced section on settings and tick the option "Use permalinks on social plugins urls" if it does not work please create a support ticket mentioning the old comments plugin.

 = How can I make my page load faster ? =

 Social plugins will load at its own time via JavaScript so you just have to wait on them, for custom embeds a cache plugin will greatly increase performance.